 Urinary catheters have been used for a variety of reasons and have been around for thousands of years.
 If you have recently started to use a catheter, found out that you are going to need to use one, or consider yourself an expert on self-catheterization, you may still have unanswered questions.
 We will address some of the most frequently asked questions about catheters and catheter-related products here.

 What Are Catheters?

-There are many different types, but a urinary catheter consists of a hollow, flexible tube that's placed within the body to aid in the drainage and collection of urine from the bladder.
-Catheters are typically attached to drainage bags (some of which have parts that allow for easy one-handed drainage) by the use of catheter plugs and caps.
-Catheters can be constructed of rubber, silicone, or plastic (PVC).
+There are many different types, but a urinary catheter consists of a hollow, flexible tube placed within the body to aid in the drainage and collection of urine from the bladder.
+Catheters are typically attached to drainage bags (some of which have parts that allow for natural one-handed drainage) by the use of catheter plugs and caps.
+Catheters generally are constructed of rubber, silicone, or plastic (PVC).

 Why Might I Need to Use a Catheter?

-Urinary catheters are typically inserted when a patient cannot empty his or her bladder on their own, if they are not being able to control urination, or as a post-surgery form of action.
-Some medical conditions such as spinal cord injury, multiple sclerosis, Alzheimer's disease, and prostate surgery can also require one to use a catheter.
+Urinary catheters are inserted when a patient cannot empty their bladder on their own, if they are not able to control urination, or as a post-surgery form of action.
+Some medical conditions such as spinal cord injury, multiple sclerosis, Alzheimer's, and prostate surgery can also require one to use a catheter.
 Catheters may be used as a short-term remedy or as a long-term solution to a medical condition.
-Even though catheters, drainage bags, and other catheter supplies require a fair amount of maintenance, they can still greatly improve your quality of life.
+Even though catheters, drainage bags, and other catheter supplies require a fair amount of maintenance, they can still significantly improve your quality of life.